Are Whole Life Insurance Polices Worth The Cost?

 It's important to understand that each state has its own laws regarding the protection of assets.

-Every dollar of your family's finances is valuable, and in some states, the cash value of life insurance policies is protected, though this protection can vary significantly from one state to another.
+For most states, the cash value of life insurance policies is protected, though this protection can vary significantly from one state to another.

-Unlike, the retirement accounts such as 401(k)s and IRAs which typically have much stronger federal protections against creditors, in many states, only a small portion of your cash value is protected.
+Unlike the retirement accounts such as 401(k)s and IRAs, which typically have much stronger federal protections against creditors, in many states, only a small portion of your cash value is protected.

 Myth #5: If It's Good for the Wealthy, It's Good for Me